ARMmbed/mbed-os-5-docs/docs/api/storage/ChainingBlockDevice.md

 The constructor takes in an array of block device pointers and provides an object from which you can access the grouped block devices as a single device.

+To configure this class, please see our [BlockDevice configuration documentation](/docs/development/reference/configuration-storage.html#blockdevice-default-configuration).

 ### ChainingBlockDevice class reference

 [![View code](https://www.mbed.com/embed/?type=library)](http://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/class_chaining_block_device.html)